The Overwatch League returns with live events, but missing key sponsors

 Last week, Aaron Keller, the game director for “Overwatch 2,” said in a video to fans that Overwatch League players are now practicing on an early version of the game.
 The sequel doesn’t have a release date yet but Keller did say that the development team is separating the multiplayer PVP (or player-vs.-player) portion of the game from the single-player campaign, to release the mode sooner rather than later.

 The “Overwatch” sequel will move competitions from a six-on-six format to five-on-five, removing a slot for one of the two tanks — larger characters who draw enemy fire and create space for their team.
-Teams will also compete in a new game mode, Push, and “Overwatch 2” will bring new characters, like Sojourn, who will be available for teams to utilize at the start of the season.
+Teams will also compete in a new game mode, Patrol, and “Overwatch 2” will bring new characters, like Sojourn, who will be available for teams to utilize at the start of the season.
 The last time “Overwatch” released a new character was in April 2020.

 As teams get access to this early version of “Overwatch 2,” Miller said the communication between the developers and the league “is arguably the best it’s ever been.”
 Miller added that developers from “every level of the game team” are chiming in to respond to feedback from the league.